Willow ptarmigan: Behavior

 Male willow ptarmigans are territorial birds.
 Males arrive in the breeding areas and set up territories in April and May, aggressively defending them against male interlopers.
 When the females arrive a few weeks later, the male performs courtship displays such as aerial manoeuvres, strutting and tail-fanning.
 When she has chosen a mate and a nesting site, the female lays a clutch of six to ten eggs in a shallow depression on the ground.
 The nest site is usually in a hidden location at the edge of a clearing.

 A small minority of male willow ptarmigan are polygynous but most are monogamous.
 They are assiduous at guarding both nest and mate, particularly early in the incubation period and when the eggs are nearly ready to hatch.
 During this time, the greatest danger may be from conspecifics.
 Although adult willow ptarmigans are herbivores, the newly hatched young also feed on insects.
 In most other species of grouse, only the female takes care of the young, but the male willow ptarmigan also helps with feeding the brood and protecting them.
 He may take over completely if the female dies.
 In particular, the male defends the young from predators and both he and his mate can dive-bomb intruders or lure attackers away by pretending to have a broken wing.
-Nevertheless, the chicks face many dangers which range from attacks by foxes or birds of prey, getting separated from the rest of the brood, bad weather and coccidiosis.
+Nevertheless, the chicks face many dangers which range from attacks by foxes or birds of prey, to getting separated from the rest of the brood, bad weather, and coccidiosis.
 Fewer than 35% of chicks survive to eleven months and only a minority of these reach maturity.
 Despite this, in favourable seasons, many juveniles may survive and the population of willow ptarmigan is prone to wide fluctuations in size.
 By September, families begin to form flocks.
 The females and young migrate to lower altitudes and may overwinter 100 mi from their breeding grounds in wooded valleys and hilly country.
 The males also congregate in small groups but do not usually travel as far as the females.

 Cold adaptations

 The willow ptarmigan has several behavioral and physiological adaptations that help it survive the long Arctic winter, such as large pectoral muscles that aid in the process of shivering.
-Researchers have found that these pectoral muscles grow quickly during the first few days of the ptarmigan’s life, meaning that the ptarmigan chicks go from having no thermoregulatory ability at hatch to being able to maintain their normal body temperature for hours at 10 °C when they are two weeks old.
+Researchers have found that these pectoral muscles grow quickly during the first few days of the ptarmigan's life, meaning that the ptarmigan chicks go from having no thermoregulatory ability at hatch to being able to maintain their normal body temperature for hours at 10 °C when they are two weeks old.
 The rapid increase in pectoralis size is caused by increases in muscle fiber diameters (hypertrophy), and cold exposure is not necessary for this muscle development to occur.
 Ptarmigan also have thick plumage with feather barbules that contain air-filled cavities, contributing to a low heat loss, which aids in thermoregulation while the bird is roosting in burrows in the snow.
 Ptarmigan can withstand the severe cold because the ambient temperature in the sheltered microclimate of their snow burrows typically exceeds their lower critical temperature.